It is often described as one of the most beautiful cities in the world. Find out the best 2 day itinerary to visit Rome.

 Altare della Patria – Vittoriano

 After visiting the Pantheon you can keep walking in Via del Corso and you will immediately see the front of the Altare della Patria or Vittoriano.
-It was built from 1885 and was completed by King Victor Emmanuel II of Savoy, to whom the monument is dedicated.
+It was built in 1885 and was completed by King Victor Emmanuel II of Savoy, to whom the monument is dedicated.